BeBOP-OBON/0_protocol_collection_template/protocol_template_PCR.md

 ## BACKGROUND

-This document describes the required protocol to conduct insert name of the method/protocol.
+This document describes the required protocol to conduct [insert name of the method/protocol].

 ### Summary

 Insert a short description of the background for the method/protocol (e.g. why and for which purpose do you perform water sampling).
 Please provide a brief summary of your method including, as appropriate, a brief description of what techniques your best practice is about, which ocean environments or regions it targets, the primary sensors covered, what type of data/measurements/observing platform it covers, limits to its applicability.

-### Method description and rationale
+### Method Description and Rationale

 Insert a short description of the functioning principal of the methodology used in the protocol (i.e. how does the method work?).
 Please note that this is different from the step-by-step description of the protocol procedure.
 Insert a short statement explaining why the specific methodology used in the protocol has been selected (e.g. it is highly reproducible, highly accurate, procedures are easy to execute etc….).

-### Spatial coverage and environment(s) of relevance
+### Spatial Coverage and Environment(s) of Relevance

 If applicable, please specify the region where the protocol is applied.
-For regional term guidance see here.
+For regional term guidance see the [GAZ ontology](https://www.ebi.ac.uk/ols4/ontologies/gaz).
 If applicable, please indicate here the environment(s) of relevance for the protocol, e.g. Abyssal plain.
-Select from the ENVO terminology.
+Select from the [ENVO ontology](https://www.ebi.ac.uk/ols4/ontologies/envo).

 ## PERSONNEL REQUIRED